Nithish1209/Diabetes_Type-2/README.md

 <h1> Diabetes_Type-2 </h1>
-The biggest strength of Python is huge collection of standard library which can be used for the following
+<pre>The biggest strength of Python is huge collection of standard library which can be used for the
+ following
 ● · MachineLearning
  ● · GUIApplications (like Kivy, Tkinter, PyQt etc. )